zephyr06/ROS2-SP-APPs/src/real_time_manager/README.md

 yaml-cpp

 ## Nodes
+- listener_scheduler:
+    - The periodic scheduler task that will reschedule the system based the scheduler period.
+    - Needs an input argument to define the scheduler, supported schedulers are: CFS, RM, optimizerBF, optimizerIncremental
+    - For example: `ros2 run real_time_manager listener_schduler CFS`
 - et_statistics:
     - Estimate the execution time distribution for all four nodes {"tsp", "mpc", "rrt", "slam"} in the all_time_records folder.
     - Input argument "max_data_count" (optional, default is 50): only calculate distributions for the latest max_data_count entry.